 |---|---|

-During the 2021-2022 academic year, University of Utah handed out 107 bachelor's degrees in family, consumer & human sciences.
-This is a decrease of 24% over the previous year when 140 degrees were handed out.
+For the most recent IPEDS reporting year, University of Utah handed out 129 bachelor’s degrees in family, consumer & human sciences.

 | In State | Out of State | |